-You might think Napa is for lovers (pronounced “luv-ahs”), but Wine Country is a wonderful destination for any type of vacation: mancation (a la the movie “Sideways”), kids trip (we had a ball on our family wine country vacation a few years ago), romantic retreat (it’s where my husband and I made the decision to start a family once upon a time), or girlfriends getaway (or, as the case may be, a sisters getaway).
-Here are seven Napa Valley getaway tips to make the most of your vacation, no matter if traveling with a romantic partner, friends or family.
+California Wine Country is a wonderful destination for any type of vacation: mancation (a la the movie Sideways), kids trip (we had a ball on our family wine country vacation a few years ago), romantic retreat (it's where my husband and I made the decision to start a family once upon a time), a girlfriends getaway, or, as the case may be, a sisters getaway.
+Check out my seven Napa Valley getaway tips to make the most of your vacation, no matter your travel partner.

 1. Choose the right travel mate.

 Selecting the right person (or people) with whom to travel is an important part of any journey.
 I have long wanted to take a trip with my sister, Karen.
 My sister and I don't get to see each other as much as we'd like; she lives in Minnesota and I live nearly 2,000 miles away in Southern California.
 When I was invited by Hilton Garden Inn to check out their lovely hotel in Napa with a guest of my choosing, I was thrilled that I could treat my sister to a fabulous getaway.
 She was the perfect travel mate for this trip.